New solar system? Researchers discover 30 comets near Beta Pictoris

 Munich – A research team from France, Brazil and the Netherlands was able to record 30 comets around the star Beta Pictoris, 63 light years away, during space observations with the US space telescope TESS.

-What is special: For the first time, the astronomers were able to analyze the size distribution of tail stars (exocomets) in another star.
-The finding for astronomy: Since the exocomets have a similar distribution as in our solar system, they must also have formed in a similar way.
-This is what the scientists report in the journal “Scientific Reports”.
+The special feature: For the first time, the astronomers were able to analyze the size distribution of tail stars (exocomets) in another star.
+The finding for astronomy is groundbreaking, since the exocomets have a similar distribution as in our solar system.
+So they must have originated in a similar way, according to the scientists in the journal “Scientific Reports”.

 Space: Similar distribution of comets as in our solar system